ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TeamPage.rst

 2. Team Management Options (Right)

-- **Invite Team Members**: Presents a form to invite team members to colloborate on the proposal as seen in :numref:`Figure %s <figure5>`.
+- **Invite Team Members**: Presents a form to invite team members to collaborate on the proposal as seen in :numref:`Figure %s <figure5>`.
 This section presents a form with the details below:

   - First Name : First Name of the team member.
   - Last Name : Last  Name of the team member.